 The American artist couple Port and Kit Moresby travels aimless through Africa, searching for new experiences that could give new sense to their relationship.
 But the flight to distant regions leads both only deeper into despair.Written by

 Thomas Manhardt <Thomas.Manhardt@wu-wien.ac.at>

-The crew is reflected in the mirror when Kit gets out of bed alone.
+The crew is reflected in the bus window before Port bites his tongue.
 See more »

 Well, terra firma.

 We're probably the first tourists they've had since the war.

 Tunner, we're not tourists.
 We're travelers.

 A tourist is someone who thinks about going home the moment they arrive, Tunner.